orcfax/docs/docs/orcfax-solution/solution-overview.md

 ![Orcfax solution overview](/img/2023-07-06--Orcfax-concept-diagram.png)

-The Orcfax solution will collect this data from a minimum of three independent sources via a decentralized pool of validator nodes.
-These data points are then validated, aggregated, normalized by the nodes before finally being published within a Cardano blockchain transaction by leveraging its Plutus V2 eUTXO format and the [CIPs](https://github.com/mlabs-haskell/cardano-open-oracle-protocol/blob/9e9c9aedba84d32e424b1dd116b4734e1a42f3bc/coop-docs/00-design.md#:~:text=Cardano%20features%20enabling%20Oracles) implemented in the Vasil hard fork for reference inputs and inline datum.

-The rules for how to structure and publish these datum have been released within the open-source [Cardano Open Oracle Protocol](https://github.com/mlabs-haskell/cardano-open-oracle-protocol/tree/main) (COOP) under an Apache 2.0 license.
-This protocol allows Orcfax, and other publication services, to streamline their solutions while also increasing cost efficiency.

 Once published, this data can be used as trustworthy Reference Inputs to trigger different kinds of business logic in Cardano smart contracts and dApps.
 The Orcfax data collection, validation, and publication workflows are captured as